By Alane Archer, ND, CNC

 5. Folate found in spinach is needed by a growing fetus for proper development of its new nervous system.
 Defects like cleft palate or spina bifida may occur due to a deficiency of folate.
 The vitamin A contained in spinach is advised to be consumed in higher quantities by the mother.
 Vitamin A is required for lung development of the fetus as well and can be transferred during breastfeeding, so spinach consumption should be continued after birth as well.

 Wow!
 Spinach is so beneficial to our bodies.
 It contains nutrients to help our immune system, the nervous system and much more.
 Ever wonder if your body actual has the nutrients it needs to for optimal function?
 Ever wonder if you need to take specific vitamins or minerals due to vitamin deficiency?
-Our easy to do blood test can provide you with ALL of those answers, PLUS we provide you with a personalized protocol.
+Our easy to do vitamin test kit can provide you with ALL of those answers, PLUS we provide you with a personalized protocol.

 Like us on Facebook